voltade/vomeet/issues/bot-states-reference.md

 # Bot States Reference

-This document describes all possible states for bots in the Vexa system.
+This document describes all possible states for bots in the Vomeet system.

 ## Overview